estradilua/eglot-semtok/README.md

 This package is a port of `lsp-mode`'s Semantic Tokens support for Eglot.
 After thought and experimentation, I became convinced that their implementation already does most things in the optimal way, and therefore there was no point in rewriting the wheel from scratch.

 Even if the overall logic and algorithms are taken from `lsp-mode`'s implementation, the code in this package was made more idiomatic and compatible with the Eglot ecosystem by the use of `eieio`, simpler user-facing options and a removal of `dash`.
-A small logic change is that, after modifying a document, the Eglot client will issue a `full/delta` request instead of a `range` request if `full` information is available the server supports it.
-This should be more optimal, considering that `delta` requests are usually cheap and prevent a subsequent `full` request to be triggered on idle, saving one request.

 ## Usage